 After all, everyone knows how strong a lion is.
-And how weak a spider’s web is.
+Especially those black-maned ones in my motherland.
+Everyone also knows how weak a spider's web is.
 I said there was no way spider webs could hold back the powerful black-maned lions that roam Ethiopian highlands.
-She just smiled, and told me that I will understand in due time.
+She just smiled, and told me that I will understand, “In due time”.

 Turns out she was right.

-This was evident today when I sat in the room, among a group of fellow young Africans- preparing for the Global Soil Week 2019.
-All of us come from developing countries, which economically are as weak as a spider’s web.
-The lion that is poverty and poor agricultural production is roaming our lands.
+This was evident on 25th May 2019, when I sat in a conference room at the Trademark Hotel in Nairobi.
+I was among a group of fellow young Africans- preparing for the Global Soil Week 2019.
+All of us come from developing countries, which economically are as weak as a spider's web.
+The lion that is poverty and poor agricultural production is roaming our lands, vicious as ever.
 Which is why we have come together to work together in changing our communities through sustainable agriculture.

-These tiny webs are forming a strong union that will eventually tie up the lion.
-Imagine if all of young people think as one and when a problem occurs we all put our heads and try to come up with different solutions or even spreading the word about it for others to hear.
-This is just the beginning and I believe that we can do much much more than what we can think of.
+The coming together of these young people involved in agriculture is a step in the right direction.
+These tiny webs of ours are forming a strong union that will eventually tie up the lion.
+Imagine, if all of young people think as one and when a problem occurs we all put our heads and try to come up with different solutions or even spreading the word about it for others to hear.
+This is just the beginning and I believe that we can do much, much more.

 I was 13 when she told me the second one.